MEMU: Maintenance

-MEMU Car Sheds are functioning for the maintenance of MEMU rakes in most of the states where the services are operated.
+MEMU Car Sheds are use for the maintenance of MEMU sets in most of the states where services are operated.
 MEMU Car Sheds are operational in Avadi, Bangalore, Kollam, Palakkad, Tambaram, Trichy and Vijayawada under Southern Railway.

 Rolling stock

-MEMU usually uses 8, 12 and 16 car coaches, but there are 14, 18 and 20 coach configurations too.
+MEMU usually consist of 8, 12 and 16 car sets, but there are 14, 18 and 20 car configurations too.
 The trailer coaches have two toilets for passengers and one for the crew.